nafisholeh/reels2transcript/README.md

 2. Select your preferred output format and transcription style
 3. Click "Extract" to process the Reel
 4. View and download the transcription

+## Troubleshooting

+### Common Issues

+#### Empty Transcription Results

+If you're getting empty transcription results even though the audio extraction seems to work:

+1. Check that the Vosk models are correctly installed in the `models/` directory
+2. Verify the audio file is valid by playing it: `node server/utils/playAudio.js path/to/audio.wav`
+3. Check the audio file information: `node server/utils/getAudioInfo.js path/to/audio.wav`
+4. Try running the transcription directly: `python3 server/utils/vosk_transcribe.py path/to/audio.wav`

+#### Model Not Found Error

+If you see "Model not found" errors:

+1. Make sure you've downloaded and extracted the models as described in the setup instructions
+2. Verify the model directory names match exactly: `vosk-model-en-us-small` and `vosk-model-en-us-large`
+3. Check that the models are in the correct location (in the `models/` directory at the project root)

+#### Audio Extraction Issues

+If audio extraction fails:

+1. Make sure FFmpeg is installed on your system
+2. Check that the Instagram Reel URL is valid and accessible
+3. Try downloading the video manually and then extracting the audio

 ## License